The Best Ways to Invest Money 2024

 A bond is a debt obligation issued by a government or corporation.
 Investing in one is like lending that issuer money: they agree to pay you back the money at a specified time plus interest at regular intervals.

-Despite these scheduled payments, bonds can go up or down in value and even have permanent losses if the issuer does not make its payments.
+Despite these scheduled payments, bonds can increase or decrease in value and even suffer permanent losses if the issuer does not make its payments.

 The amount of risk depends on how reliable the issuer is and how far in the future the repayment date is.